Main area: Paediatric Specialist Nursing Service - Bladder and Bowel

 An exciting opportunity has arisen to be at the forefront of our continued transformation journey within our Children's Community and Specialist Services here at LTHTR.

-As the Clinical Nurse Lead for the Children’s Bladder and Bowel Service, you will be working within and leading the team, supporting children who require assessment, care planning, and intervention following referral into the service.
+As the Clinical Nurse Lead for the Children’s Bladder and Bowel Service, you will lead the team, supporting children who require assessment, care planning, and intervention following referral into the service.

 This is a rare opportunity to lead a nurse-led service where you can make a real difference and have a meaningful impact on how specialised care is delivered closer to home.